South Korea Agrees to Spend More to Host US Troops Under New Agreement

 The United States and South Korea have tentatively agreed to a new cost-sharing plan, under which Seoul would spend more to host American troops.

-The new Special Measures Agreement (SMA), the 12th of its kind since 1991, will increase South Korea’s contribution to the U.S. forces stationed on the peninsula by 8.3 percent, with additional increases every year tied to the country’s consumer price index rather than its defense budget, according to a summary released Oct.
+The new Special Measures Agreement (SMA), the 12th of its kind since 1991, will increase South Korea’s contribution to the U.S. forces stationed on the peninsula by 8.3 percent, with additional increases every year tied to the country’s consumer price index rather than its defense budget, according to a summary released on Oct.
 4 by the South Korean Ministry of Foreign Affairs.

-The bilateral agreement, set to take effect in 2026, will run through 2030, pending final approval from South Korea’s National Assembly, which is currently controlled by the opposition party to President Yoon Suk-Yeol.
+The bilateral agreement, set to take effect in 2026, will run through 2030, pending final approval from South Korea’s National Assembly, which is currently controlled by the opposition party to President Yoon Suk Yeol.
 The deal does not need approval from the U.S. Congress.

 Under the new plan, South Korea’s contribution will start at 1.52 trillion won ($1.1 billion) in 2026.
-If inflation there remains at around 2 percent, the total contribution is expected to reach 1.64 trillion won ($1.2 billion) by 2030, marking a 17.2 percent increase from 2026 levels, with an average annual rise of 3.2 percent.
+If South Korea’s inflation remains at around 2 percent, the total contribution is expected to reach 1.64 trillion won ($1.2 billion) by 2030, marking a 17.2 percent increase from 2026 levels, with an average annual rise of 3.2 percent.

-In contrast, the current SMA, signed in 2021 under former President Moon Jae-in, tied South Korea’s annual contribution increases to the country’s defense budget growth.
+In contrast, the current SMA, signed in 2021 under then-President Moon Jae-in, tied South Korea’s annual contribution increases to the country’s defense budget growth.
 This formula led to sharper hikes over the agreement’s term, with contributions rising from 1.04 trillion won ($780 million) in 2020 to 1.4 trillion won ($1.05 billion) by 2025, averaging a 6.2 percent annual increase.

 According to Matthew Miller, a spokesperson for the U.S. Department of State, it took eight rounds of negotiations to reach the new SMA.